 (Photos taken during the spring Alewife Festival at the Damariscotta Mills fishladder.)

-We often get questions about our brewery name, Odd Alewives.
-The first part of our name is a salute to the unusual, a fascination with the strange, and an announced love of oddballs.
+We often get questions about our brewery name Odd Alewives.
+The first part of our name is a salute to the unusual, a fascination with the strange, and our announced love of oddballs.

 The Rural Reboot: The Beer Effect, WGME News.